KatarzynaDworak/rwd-website-project/README.md

     }

     </br>
-- CSS file created with node-sass library.

-- Sass mixins used to define breakpoints – having all breakpoints in one place makes it possible to change them at any time, all at once.
-See the example of - mixin for desktop breakpoint beneath:

-@mixin desktop {
-	@media (min-width: 1330px) {
-		@content;
-	}
-}
-- Responsive font size created with CSS function: clamp().
-Using vw unit for the middle parameter value makes the font grow and shrink smoothly while resolution changes.
-As clamp() is not fully supported yet, it was necessary to provide also the media queries breakpoints.
-Here is the example of using both - mixins and clamp():

-&__headline {
-		font-size: 1.3rem;
-	@include tablet-and-landscape {
-		font-size: 1.5rem;
-	}
-	@include desktop{
-		font-size: 1.7rem;
-	}
-	@supports (font-size: clamp(1.3rem, 2vw, 1.7rem)) {
-		font-size: clamp(1.3rem, 2vw, 1.7rem);
-	}}
 - Linear-gradient used for CSS background property along with an image allowed to achieve the effect of colored overlay.
 As linear-gradient is now well-supported across different browsers, using it is a more convenient and space-saving way of creating an overlay than doing it with CSS pseudo-elements.
 background: linear-gradient(rgba(97, 179, 255, 0.9), rgba(97, 179, 255, 0.9)),
 		    url(../images/banner/testmonial.png) no-repeat center center/cover;